Skip to main content

 Your spleen is just behind your stomach, under and behind the lower ribs on your left.
 Its main functions are to filter your blood, create new blood cells and store platelets.
 It is also a key part of your body's immune system.
 It may cause pain:

 • When it becomes enlarged, which can happen in certain blood-related cancers such as leukaemias and lymphomas.
 This tends to be a vague ache which may gradually get worse.
-An enlarged spleen can also occur during infections such as glandular fever, in which case a very mild pain would be associated with tiredness and repeated bouts of a sore throat and sometimes high temperature (fever).
+An enlarged spleen can also occur during infections such as glandular fever.

-• If it bursts (ruptures) following an injury, such as in a road traffic accident.
-This causes a sudden severe pain shortly after trauma to the tummy (abdomen.
+• If it bursts (ruptures) following an injury, such as in a road traffic accident or falling heavily onto handlebars of a bike.
+This causes a sudden severe pain shortly after significant injury to the tummy (abdomen).

 All sorts of common and uncommon problems to do with the upper and lower part of your guts can give you pain in this area.
 For example: